malewicz1337/jwt-auth/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).